JoshPaulie/NanoEncoder/docs/commands/purge.md

 It's important you manually check at least a few of your videos before purging.
 You could also run the [health](health.md) command to semi-validate your optimized files before purging the originals.

 ### `--permanent` flag (aliases: `--perm`, `-p`)
 Instead of moving files to the trash, permanently delete them.
-This is useful for saving space on systems where the trash is on the same drive, but use with caution as it cannot be undone.
+This is useful for saving space on systems where the trash is on the same drive.

 {: .warning }
-Using `--perm` will immediately and permanently delete your original files.
+Using `--perm` will won't just delete the file, it will _unlink_ it.
+Recovering this data is tedious and requires expertice, and only possible if the data isn't already overwritten.
 Make sure you have verified your optimized files first!

+### `--skip-confirmation` (aliases: `--skip`, `--force`)
+Totally skip the confirmation step.
+Especially dangerous with the `--perm` flag, but good for automation.

 ---
 Full help output:
 ```
-usage: NanoEncoder purge [-h] [-p] directory
+usage: NanoEncoder purge [-h] [-p] [--skip] directory

 positional arguments:
   directory             Path to the target directory

 options:
   -h, --help            show this help message and exit
   -p, --perm, --permanent
                         Permanently delete files instead of sending them to trash
+  --skip, --skip-confirmation, --force
+                        Skip confirmation when purging original files (DANGEROUS!)
 ```